 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

 Scots pine (Pinus sylvestris) root.
 Light micrograph of a section through a root from a Scots pine tree, showing (from outside in): outer bark with early periderm; cork cells (black-red); cortex of parenchyma cells; primary phloem and secondary phloem (brown).
-Next, the vascular cambium, secondary xylem (red) and resin canals (green).
-Then the primary xylem consisting of protoxylem (small cells, dark red).
-At centre is the metaxylem (larger cells, dark-red).
-The subsidiary medullary rays and the principal medullary rays, composed of parenchyma cells (light green), are also seen.
+Next, the vascular cambium, secondary xylem (red) and resin canals (brown).
+Then the primary xylem consisting of protoxylem (small cells, brown).
+At centre is the metaxylem (larger cells, brown).
+The subsidiary medullary rays and the principal medullary rays, composed of parenchyma cells (light brown), are also seen.
 Magnification: x5 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.